 UK

-Long-term overseas study – UK
+Long-term study abroad – UK

 Senior school curriculum in the UK